 Awnings are nowhere near as useful an accessory for motorhomers as they are for caravanners.
 After all, motorcaravanning is supposed to be about getting up and going, and having to deal with something large that you have attached to your vehicle somehow goes against that.

-But sometimes a motorhome air awning can be a useful addition to take with you, if there is room when you’re loading your motorhome.
+But sometimes a motorhome air awning can be a useful addition to take with you, if there is room when you’re loading a motorhome.
 Especially if it is the drive away variety, which you can detach and leave standing on its own to mark out your pitch if you drive away for the day.

 Here is our choice of the best motorhome air awnings you can currently buy online.
 You can also take a look at our best motorhome awning guide, if you’ve not decided on the type for you yet.